justwriteclick/docslikecode/_posts/articles/2021-02-14-setting-up-techdocs-on-backstage.md

 ![npx install](/images/techdocs/create-app.png)

-If successful you will see this message:
+If successful you see this message:

 ![successful](/images/techdocs/01.png)

-Change into your created app's directory, the name you used for the app, in this example it's `infraportal`:
+Change into your created app's directory, the name you used for the app.
+In this example the name is `infraportal`:

 ```
 cd infraportal